osism/ansible-collection-commons/roles/kernel_modules/README.rst

 Ansible role for installing kernel modules.
+The configured modules are both loaded immediately via ``modprobe`` as well as added to the ``/etc/modules`` so that they will be automatically installed on boot.

 **Role Variables**

 .. zuul:rolevar:: kernel_modules_default
-   :default: - bonding
-             - 8021q
+   :default: [ "bonding", "8021q" ]

-Kernel modules which you want to install.
+Default list of kernel modules to install.

 .. zuul:rolevar:: kernel_modules_extra
    :default: []

-Extra modules defiened in a list which you want to install.
+List of extra modules to install.

 .. zuul:rolevar:: kernel_modules
    :default: kernel_modules_default + kernel_modules_extra